tarunganesh2004/Youtube-Playlist-Downloader/README.md

 Your `.exe` file will be in the `dist/` folder.

-✅ You can now share this `.exe` with friends.
+✅ You can now share this `.exe` with other people.
 No need to install Python or `ffmpeg` separately.

 ## 📸 App Preview